COP3504CSp25/ProgDocs/docs/style-guide.md

 // Blank line after function implementation int main() {
-    int result = doWork(1,2,3);
+    int result = doWork(1 ,2, 3);
     return 0;
 }
 ```

 For preprocessor directives, separate them from your main code with a blank line.
-Separate groups of preprocessors with a blank line as well.
+Separate groups of directives with a blank line as well.
 Order your directives by the following order, alphabetized:

 1. include guards (`#ifndef`, `#pragma once`)
 2. STL includes
 3. 3rd party library includes